Religious clothing: Islam

+Hinduism

+Hindu men often don short coats known as angarkhas, while women typically wear long scarves or robes called saris.

+Buddhism

+Ordained Buddhist bhikkus (monks) and bhikuunis (nuns) traditionally wear simple robes called kāṣāya, named after a brown or saffron dye used to give the fabric their distinctive non-primary colors.
+Originally, these robes were made of cast-off or donated material because monks lived ascetic lifestyles.
+The dyes were used to distinguish their common clothing from other people.
+In Sanskrit and Pali, these robes are also given the more general term cīvara, which references the robes without regard to color.

+Bhikkus wear the "triple robe" (tricivara) comprises an inner garment or waistcloth (antaravasaka), an upper robe (uttarsanga) and outer robe (sanghati).
+Bhikkunis wear the "fivefold robe" with an additional vest and skirt.
+Sandals are allowed if they are simple and have one lining only, or they may have many linings if they are cast-off sandals.

+Ordained Buddhists also keep their heads and faces shaved, often including eyebrows, as a symbol of the renunciation of worldly desires.

 Sikhism

 Baptized Khalsa Sikhs are mandated to wear the 5 Ks: Kesh (unshorn hair), strapped Kirpan (sword), Kachhehra (prescribed shorts), Kanga (Comb tucked in the tied up hair), Karha (Steel bracelet).
 He/she must not have on his/her person any token of any other faith.
 He/she must not have his/her head bare or be wearing a cap.
 He/she must not be wearing any ornaments piercing through any part of the body.

 Hair is seen as sacred.
 Hair cutting, trimming, removing, shaving, plucking, threading, dyeing, or any other alteration from any body part is strictly forbidden.

 In addition to this, every Sikh man is supposed to wear a turban, while it is optional for women.
 Piercing of the nose or ears for wearing ornaments is forbidden for Sikh men and women.
 It is not proper for a Sikh woman to wear veil or keep her face hidden by veil or cover.